Excerpted from Referee.com, August 8, 2018

 Be professional.
 Be loud enough to be understood on the field.
 Use the proper mechanics.
 Make eye contact and play off your partner as a team member.
 If a coach calls time to question a ruling, you should have a pretty good idea what will be asked.
 Prepare a brief, professional response while he or she is en route.

 It is not an embarrassment or sign of weakness to seek help or conference with your partner away from participants when appropriate.
 Just make the call and then go for help if you need it.
-Tell your partner what you saw and ask if he or she has any other information to make the correct ruling.
-Then return to the coach to give a brief final determination.
+Tell your crew what you saw and ask if they have any other information to make the correct ruling.
+As a crew make a final determination and explain to the coach, or both coaches, what the final ruling is.
 Take advantage of all the resources and information available to you.
 Evaluate your work, personally and as a crew.